KyonkoYuuki/YaBDMOrganizer/README.md

 0.1.0 - Initial Release
 0.1.1 - Fixed bug converting Type1 BDM Entries to Type0 when opening files.
-0.1.2 - Fixed bug with sound ID entry not accepting -1
+0.1.2 - Fixed bug with sound ID entry not accepting -1 0.1.3 - Added ability to drag/associate files to exe to open them
 ```